marktnorman/the-ecu-pro.com/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 10.5.1 =
+Fixed an issue where the visibility attribute did not return anything

+= 10.5.0 =
+Added the Vivino template to the plugin

+= 10.4.9 =
+Added support for Prisjakt (Sweden, Norway, Finland) feeds.
+The Google Shopping feed requirements are being used for it as of this release.

+= 10.4.8 =
+Added support for the Yoast SEO WooCommerce unique identifiers GTIN's, ISBN, MPN so they can be used for feeds.

 = 10.4.7 =
 Checked for compatibility with WP 5.8